MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-holiday-schedule.md

 7. In the **Add a Holiday** dialog box, specify the name and select the time of the holiday, and then select **OK**.

    The holiday is created and associated with your customer service calendar.
-After the customer service schedule is associated to an SLA,  then your SLA during business hours is not affected. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Define service level agreements](../customer-service/define-service-level-agreements.md)
+After the customer service schedule is associated to an SLA,  then your SLA during business hours is not affected. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Configure service-level agreements](../customer-service/define-service-level-agreements.md)

 ## Additional actions